Softwell Maker: Integrated Development Environment (IDE)

 The IDE of the Softwell Maker platform (which gives the product its name) currently in version 2.4 is an application for Microsoft Windows (win32) compatible with versions 2000, Me, XP and Vista (32 e 64 bits) of Windows;

 Softwell Maker platform is made up of a form designer, a report designer (MakerReport), flowcharts designer (MakerFlow), a set of wizards and tools to support the developer.

 Form designer

-Used to develop the forms of application is a 100% visual approach availability to the developer of a very flexible set of components that can be added to the form and positioned through the mouse or keyboard, according to the WYSIWYG philosophy.
+Used to develop the forms of an application with a visual approach.
+Available to the developer is a set of flexible components that can be added to the form and positioned through the mouse or keyboard, according to the WYSIWYG philosophy.

 The forms may or may not be connected to a table in the database, but can also be connected to other databases, whole or in part, by facilitating the integration of various databases.

 Reports designer

 This allows for reports with visual support for graphics, table cross-references, and sub-reports groups at various levels.

-The generated reports can be executed in the environment Win32/WINE, or be exported to Jasper, a reports generator written in Java;
+The generated reports can be executed in the environment Win32/WINE, or be exported to Jasper, a reports generator written in Java.